prosyslab-classroom/cs348-information-security/README.md

 Moreover, student should get familiar with `git`.
 If you are new to `git`, see this [book](https://git-scm.com/book/en/v2).

-- All submissions will be managed using Github.For each assignment, a unique invitation URL for Github Classroom will be posted in the [issue board](https://github.com/prosyslab-classroom/cs448-2021-spring/issues).
+- All submissions will be managed using Github.
+For each assignment, a unique invitation URL for Github Classroom will be posted in the [issue board](https://github.com/prosyslab-classroom/cs448-2021-spring/issues).
 Once you accept the invitation, a private repository for your assignment will be created.
 You can push as many commits as you want before the deadline.
 We will grade the final commit of your `master` branch.
 The late homework policy is as follows: